Waterlight Save Initiative Appoints Global Ambassadors to Champion the I-HEAL Framework and Drive Global Impact

 2025 Peace and Sustainability Fellowship

 2025 Peace and Sustainability Fellowship Hosted by Waterlight Save Initiative | June 9th–11th, 2025 | Zoom | 6–8 PM (WAT) The Waterlight Save Initiative proudly presents the 2025 Peace and Sustainability Fellowship, a virtual gathering of global changemakers committed to promoting peace, environmental stewardship, and social responsibility.
 This transformative event features an incredible lineup of leaders, policymakers, and advocates who will share insights, inspire action, and empower the next generation of peacebuilders.
-Meet the remarkable individuals leading this year’s Fellowship: Host: Dr. Prince Ero Ibhafidon Founder, Waterlight Save Initiative Dr. Ibhafidon is a passionate advocate for sustainable development and the visionary founder behind the Waterlight Save Initiative.
+Meet the remarkable individuals leading this year’s Fellowship: Host: Dr. Prince Ero Ibhafidon Founder, Waterlight Save InitiativeDr.
+Ibhafidon is a passionate advocate for sustainable development and the visionary founder behind the Waterlight Save Initiative.
 As host, he will guide the fellowship with purpose, bringing together voices from around the world to inspire lasting impact.
-Special Guest & Facilitator: Olufolake Abdulrazaq First Lady of Kwara State, Nigeria | President, Ajike People Support Center Her Excellency will grace the event as a special guest and facilitator, bringing her expertise in humanitarian work and community empowerment.
-She will be speaking on COMMUNITY ENGAGEMENT AND GRASSROOTS LEADERSHIP.
-Keynote Speaker: Sen. Tonya P. Anderson United States Senator | Vice President, Interfaith Peace Initiative USA Senator Anderson will deliver the keynote address on the topic: PEACE AND SUSTAINABILITY AS THE BEDROCK FOR DEVELOPMENT.
-She will be sharing powerful insights on peace and social justice from a global legislative perspective.
-Facilitator: Angelyne Butler Mayor of Forest Park, Atlanta, Georgia Mayor Butler is a champion of community-led growth and public service, and she will be speaking on GLOBAL ADVOCACY AND POLICY INFLUENCE FOR PEACE AND SUSTAINABILITY.
-Facilitator: Mitchel A. Garsh International Director, We Educate Africa and 2nd Double We Eagles With years of experience in cross-border education and youth engagement, Mitchel Garsh will share insight on CONFLICT RESOLUTION AND MEDIATION TECHNIQUES.
-Facilitator: Zarin Hainsworth Fadaei OBE Founder, Widows Rights International, UK A highly respected human rights advocate, Zarin will be speaking CONFLICT RESOLUTION AND MEDIATION TECHNIQUES.
-Facilitator: Iklima Musa Salihu Founder, Treegcycle Foundation Iklima is leading the charge for environmental sustainability and will present actionable INNOVATIVE APPROACHES TO SUSTAINABLE DEVELOPMENT.
-Facilitator: David Mills Managing Partner, SVSG LLCs David will be sharing his expertise on THE NEXUS OF PEACE AND SUSTAINABILITY.
-Facilitator: Tera Carissa Hodges Ambassador, Institute of Economics and Peace With a faith-driven perspective, Tera will speak on FINANCING FOR PEACE AND SUSTAINABILITY PROJECT.
-Registration: Scan the QR code on the flyer Contact +234 905 788 2290 waterlightfellows@gmail.com www.waterlightsave.africa Follow on Social Media: @waterlightinitiative | @waterlightsaveinitiative
+Special Guest & Facilitator: Olufolake Abdulrazaq First Lady of Kwara State, Nigeria | President, Ajike People Support CenterHer Excellency will grace the event as a special guest and facilitator, bringing her expertise in humanitarian work and community empowerment.
+Keynote Speaker: Sen. Tonya P. Anderson United States Senator | Vice President, Interfaith Peace Initiative USASenator Anderson will deliver the keynote address, sharing powerful insights on peace, interfaith dialogue, and social justice from a global legislative perspective.
+Facilitator: Angelyne Butler Mayor of Forest Park, Atlanta, GeorgiaMayor Butler is a champion of community-led growth and public service, and she will offer practical leadership strategies for peace and sustainability at the local government level.
+Facilitator: Mitchel A. Garsh International Director, We Educate Africa and 2nd Double We EaglesWith years of experience in cross-border education and youth engagement, Mitchel Garsh will share tools for empowering communities through knowledge and collaboration.
+Facilitator: Zarin Hainsworth Fadaei OBE Founder, Widows Rights International, UKA highly respected human rights advocate, Zarin will speak on equality, justice, and the protection of vulnerable populations—especially women and widows.
+Facilitator: Iklima Musa Salihu Founder, Treegcycle FoundationIklima is leading the charge for environmental sustainability and will present actionable insights into green initiatives and youth-led eco-projects.
+Facilitator: David Mills Managing Partner, SVSG LLCsDavid brings his expertise in global business and partnerships to the table, bridging peacebuilding with economic development and innovation.
+Facilitator: Tera Carissa Hodges Ambassador, Institute of Economics and PeaceWith a faith-driven perspective, Tera will speak on how inner transformation and spiritual alignment can lead to societal peace and impact. ⸻ Registration: Scan the QR code on the flyer Contact +234 905 788 2290waterlightfellows@gmail.comwww.waterlightsave.africaFollow on Social Media:@waterlightinitiative | @waterlightsaveinitiative

 Celebrating Unity and Empowerment on International Children’s Day 2025

 Celebrating Unity and Empowerment on International Children’s Day 2025 A wise man once said “The children of the poor you fail to train will never let your children have peace.”
 At Waterlight Save Initiative, this truth fuels our unwavering commitment to empowering marginalized communities across Africa.
 Above: A joyful hug during the Children’s Day outreach, symbolizing unity, healing, and hope.
 On International Children’s Day 2025, we brought together children from underserved communities and those from more privileged backgrounds for a day filled with fun, learning, and meaningful connections.
 It was more than just a celebration, it was a testament to the power of unity, hope, and the promise of a brighter future for every child.
 From interactive workshops to collaborative games and shared meals, the day reminded us that when we break down barriers, we build bridges that last a lifetime.
-Read the coverage by Leadership Newspaper: Children’s Day: Waterlight, NITDA, others partner to boost digital literacy – Leadership News Watch the highlights of the day here: Read more about the event and our partnership to boost digital literacy: Children’s Day: Waterlight, NITDA, others partner to boost digital literacy We extend our heartfelt gratitude to all our partners and supporters who helped make this impactful event a remarkable success.
+Read the coverage by Leadership Newspaper: Children’s Day: Waterlight, NITDA, others partner to boost digital literacy – Leadership News Watch the highlights of the day here:https://youtu.be/JPESkjHcvp0?si=j1Vw7aud2aLAXtCZ Read more about the event and our partnership to boost digital literacy: Children’s Day: Waterlight, NITDA, others partner to boost digital literacy We extend our heartfelt gratitude to all our partners and supporters who helped make this impactful event a remarkable success.
 Together, we’re not just celebrating children—we’re investing in their future.
 Join the Movement.
 Change a Life.
 Let’s continue to stand together for equity, inclusion, and empowerment across Africa.
 Because every child matters. #InternationalChildrensDay #WaterlightSaveInitiative #EveryChildMatters #EquityInEducation #HopeForAfrica #LeaveNoChildBehind #ChildrenFirst #TogetherForChange #EmpowerTheFuture #UnityInDiversity #SocialImpact #AfricaRising

 Peace and Sustainability Fellowship Program